Do you want to visit Teotihuacan from Mexico City?

 Here are my top picks for a Teotihuacan balloon tour.

-- If you want to visit other unique places, book this tour which includes the hot air balloon ride and an optional bike or walking/driving tour afterwards.
+- If you want to visit other unique places, book this tour which includes the hot air balloon ride and an optional bike or walking/driving tour afterward.
 You’ll visit an obsidian workshop and a family-run specialty foods shop (tastings included!)
 The tour also includes transportation, breakfast, and lunch.

 - If you want to fly over the pyramids but explore the ruins on your own, book this highly reviewed hot air balloon tour which includes pickup from a central location, breakfast, and a sparkling wine toast.